mathiasertl/django-ca/docs/source/changelog/TBR_2.5.0.rst

 Deprecation notices
 *******************

-* This is the last release to support Python 3.10.
+* This is the last release to support Python 3.10 and Python 3.11.
 * This is the last release to support ``pydantic~=2.11.0``.
 * This is the last release to support ``acme~=5.0.0``.
 * This is the last release to support Alpine 3.20.